UA-ResearchComputing-HPC/hpc-documentation/docs/resources/updates/index.md

     * Previously functioning software modules no longer work in your analysis workflow.
     * You are uncertain whether you need to recompile your own software, or need assistance with recompilation.

 ## Submitting jobs to the updated cluster

 * A subset of nodes will be converted to the new OS, effectively creating a new cluster.
-* The updated cluster can be selected by entering `puma-tst`, just as the target cluster is currently specified by entering `puma`, `ocelote` or `elgato`.
+* Initially, the updated cluster can be selected by entering `puma-tst`, just as the target cluster is currently specified by entering `puma`, `ocelote` or `elgato`.
+* The resources available on the new Puma cluster will remain functionally identical to those on the existing Puma, including the number of CPUs per node and memory per CPU.
+Thus, SLURM batch scripts that work properly on Puma should work on the new Puma without modifications.

 ## Important software changes